 Once that aspect of us, the broken us-the falling apart us-the “yes, I do have fear” us-rears its ugly head, we are going beyond the reciprocal surface relationship of, “you treat me well and I’ll treat you well.”
 We are going beyond the, “you love me and I’ll love you back.”
 Once that happens, everything shifts, because the imperfect part of us is making itself known.
 I know none of us think we are “perfect”, but we all hide the worst of our crap away most of the time.
 Then it comes out, as it always, eventually happens.
 When it does, look out!
 If you reading this and you’re shaking your head “no” the whole time?
 Well, I’m only going to believe it twice as much for you.
 I’m kind of a jerk that way.

 Here’s the crux of the meanderings of my mind today.
 In light of all these things, it is a blessing to have someone love us when we are unlovable.
 Doubly true, when we are honest about how often we really do feel unlovable.
-It is a gift for someone to know us-the real us-the us that does not love well and is full of flaws and still be loved by someone.
+It is a “gift” to us, for someone to know us, the real us, the us that doesn’t love well, the us that is full of flaws, to then still be loved by that someone.
 When someone loves you with that kind of love, it’s hard to accept personally, because you know your flaws so intimately, inside and out.
 It’s easy to believe someone loves us in a “give and take” fashion, but to love us when we sometimes feel completely devoid of good feelings, thoughts and actions?
 Who does that?
 Most turn tail and run nowadays.
 That’s my experience many times from the desk that sits five feet away from a Divorce Judge’s bench.

 To be honest and real?
 We are full of flaws.
 A mess of emotional baggage gathered from a lifetime of experiences.
 If we have been hurt by anyone and we all have, we also have to be honest and recognize the other “bullet hole” in our foot is self-inflicted.
 That is to say, there are a variety of reasons we are “a mess.”
 For whatever reason, we all find surprise and amazement, even if only quietly to ourselves, when someone loves us.
 Yes, to be loved by someone despite ourselves is something incredibly special.
 It doesn’t necessarily make all the ugliness you feel wash away.
 It may actually make you more acutely away of your condition, which in turn makes the unconditional love shown to you all the more amazing.